 Why did you decide to pursue a graduate degree?

 Indigenous people are the fastest growing demographic in Canada, yet we are largely under-represented and negatively represented in Canadian literature, media and public spaces.
 The ability to see oneself as a functioning, contributing, and accepted member of society, is necessary to the formation of a positive self-identity.
-I believe exposure to stories of Indigenous survivance disrupts deficit narratives, which in turn reduces suicide and, ultimately, contributes to the development of strong, self-determining nations.
-I am pursuing a graduate degree because our children have the highest suicide rates in the world and my research, any research focused on changing that is a necessary intervention that may help save lives.
+I am pursuing a graduate degree because I believe exposure to stories of Indigenous survivance disrupt victim narratives and contribute to the development of strong, self-determining nations.

 Why did you choose to come to British Columbia and study at UBC?

-As a second-year doctoral student at UBC I am privileged to have the support of knowledge keepers from unceded xʷməθkʷəy̓əm territory and world class academics including my supervisor Dr. Sheryl Lightfoot, the Canada Research Chair in Global Indigenous Rights and Politics, whose work on complex sovereignties and self-determination is foundational to my research.
-Similarly, my committee member Dr. Glen Coulthard’s work on the politics of recognition and grounded normativity is core to the development of my research methodologies.
+As a doctoral student at UBC I am privileged to have the support of knowledge keepers from unceded xʷməθkʷəy̓əm territory and world class academics including my supervisor Dr. Sheryl Lightfoot, the Canada Research Chair in Global Indigenous Rights and Politics, whose work on complex sovereignties and self-determination is foundational to my research.
+Similarly, the work of Dr. Glen Coulthard’s on the politics of recognition and grounded normativity are core to the development of my research methodologies.
 UBC is also a centre of excellence in several related fields including Cultural Geography, Integrated Journalism, legal scholarship, and Transitional Justice and Global Issues.
 UBC actively facilitates access to a supportive community of scholars who bring a unique inter-disciplinary perspective to my doctoral research.
-Further, the UBC Public Scholar program, encourages and supports my engagement in innovate and collaborative research approaches that produce tangible community outcomes.

 As Public Scholars our work needs to make us accountable, and accessible to the communities we serve so that we can provide tangible results.